-The next five months make up one of the most important periods in your school career.
-It is the culmination of over 11 years of (unfortunately disrupted in recent times) school education.
-However, they are decided, and we very much expect it to be via exams this year, the grades you collect in August remain with you throughout your life.
-This booklet summarises the information you need to help this period go smoothly so that you can achieve your best in your summer examinations.
+As we head into the exam season and you come into one of the most important periods in your school career it is important to be prepared and to get it right.
+We all want you to do your absolute best, for yourselves and your future and we are here to help and advise you along the final steps.
+The grades you collect in August remain with you throughout your life.
+This booklet summarises the information you need to help this period go smoothly so that you can be prepared and achieve your potential in your summer examinations.

 All the staff at Prince Henry's work hard to give you every opportunity to achieve your full potential, but ultimately your results will be down to you!
 Please follow the guidance provided in this booklet and work hard so that you are fully prepared for each exam.
-Remember that an examination is a test of learning, not memory, so ensure that your revision process starts early.
+Remember that an examination is a test of learning, not memory.
+Ensure that your revision starts early enough for you to remain calm and feel really ready by the time of the exam, and that you plan in enough time for well-earned breaks to recharge your batteries and your mind.

 Well done overcoming the many challenges of the past few years.
 I hope that the exam period runs smoothly for you all and wish you the very best for a great set of results this summer.
+I look forward to celebrating with you on results day.